ROCm/OpenFOAM_HMM/doc/Cross-Compile-mingw.md

 mingw64-libfftw3
 mingw64-fftw3-devel

+mingw64-libz
+mingw64-zlib-devel
 ```
-This setup is missing `zlib`, so download that manually and compile as a
+If the `zlib` (or `libz`) setup does not worksetup, it is possible to download that manually and compile as a
 *static* library.
 ```
 CC="$(wmake -show-c)" CFLAGS="$(wmake -show-cflags)" ./configure --static